larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ---
 Ritual Magic is the way through which an individual attempts to weave the powers of themselves or greater beings to affect incredible and often long-lasting effects upon the world.
 A Ritualist is someone who is trained in these magics and in the art of channeling them to achieve their desired goals.

-A Ritual is the act through which a Ritualist attempts to conduct these magics, and each Ritualist’s method for enacting a Ritual is different, though there are a few generally agreed upon elements that must be achieved in order for a Ritual to succeed.
+A Ritual is the act through which a Ritualist attempts to conduct these magics, and each Ritualist's method for enacting a Ritual is different, though there are a few generally agreed upon elements that must be achieved in order for a Ritual to succeed.
 Firstly, a Ritual must last at least 5 minutes in order for success to be achieved.
 It has been said that in times of great need a Ritualist can attempt to end the Ritual earlier than this, but they risk Failure at best, horrible Backlash at worst.
 Secondly, a Ritual must contain a persistent visual or auditory element.
 Some Ritualists chant, sing, or recite scripture of their Deity.
 Others may choose to draw or cast Runes, dance, or create art as a focus for their magic.
 All that matters is that these elements are consistent throughout the Ritual, without long lapses or interruptions.
 Third, the Ritualist must provide a source of Power other than their own for the ritual, often in the form of Spirit Gems, a number of which must be provided equal to the Rank of the Ritual.
 Lastly, and most importantly, the Ritualist must have the Ritual Scroll open and accessible to them at all times during the Ritual, even if they do not need to actively gaze upon it.
 If the Ritual Scroll is not present, or if during the Ritual it is removed or hidden from the Ritualist, the Ritual will fail.
 These four elements are commonly referred to as the “Fundamental Four Elements” of Rituals, without which a Ritual is all but doomed to failure.

 There are other ways through which a Ritualist may enhance their casting and thus the odds of success.
 A few of the more commonly accepted methods are as follows.
 First, the inclusion of further Ritual props, themed appropriately for the Ritual being attempted, though some Rituals may require specific props to be present to even be cast at all.
 Secondly, secondary Ritualists who can aid in the focusing and channeling of the magic, and even non-Ritualists whose nature or actions are particularly in-tune with the desired outcome of the Ritual may aid in its success.
 Some Ritualists opine that at their core, Rituals are a Performance for the Gods, and as such, the more devoted the casters are to providing a grand spectacle, the more likely the Gods are to look upon their attempts with favor and grant their desires.
 Conversely, if the participants in the Ritual are clearly out of sync, underprepared, or otherwise break the flow of the ritual, the Gods are more likely to punish the attempt.

 There exists for Ritualists a “Standard Library” of Rituals, of which all Ritualists have access to at all times, as they are capable of producing a new scroll  for these Rituals from Memory.
 Rituals outside of this Library must be acquired through diligent research or through discovery in the world at large.
 Scrolls for Rituals outside the Standard Library may have the potential to be Memorized or even Taught, with each Scroll indicating how many times, if at all, it may be Memorized, and subsequently if it can be Taught and how often.
-Once Memorized, a Scroll is considered part of that Ritualist’s Standard Library.
-If a Ritual is not part of the Ritualist’s Standard Library, they must have the exact scroll to perform the Ritual, and this must be shown to Plot before Ritual can begin.
+Once Memorized, a Scroll is considered part of that Ritualist's Standard Library.
+If a Ritual is not part of the Ritualist's Standard Library, they must have the exact scroll to perform the Ritual, and this must be shown to Plot before Ritual can begin.
 If a Ritualist wishes to Memorize a Scroll, they must do so by showing the Scroll to Plot, so Plot can note their Character Sheet and the Scroll appropriately.
 For any Ritual in the Standard Library, a Ritualist must still have a Scroll representation during the Ritual, following all normal rules, they simply do not need the tagged Scroll item.

 For Base Standard Library (not Memorized) Rituals, only the Fundamental Four Elements need to be achieved in order to guarantee success.
-For all others, it is recommended that further aspects be added, as with each increase in a Ritual’s level, the odds of success decrease.
+For all others, it is recommended that further aspects be added, as with each increase in a Ritual's level, the odds of success decrease.
 It is claimed that a Ritualist who attempts to cast a Ritual of exactly their Ranks in Ritual Magic using only the Fundamental Four Elements, they have at best a 60% chance of success.
 Higher Ranks in Ritual Magic, use of Props, secondary Casters, or other Participants can help increase these odds.
 Similarly, poor performance, inappropriate props or participants, or disjointed or disharmonic casting may decrease the odds of success, and invite potential Backlash.

 A Ritual has 4 Possible Outcomes.
 First is Success.
 This indicates that the Ritual has succeeded as intended, and the desired effect has been achieved without further incident.
 Second is a Flaw.
 This means that the Ritual has completed, but often with a side-effect of some kind, with varying degrees of severity.
 Third is a Failure.
 This indicates that the Ritual failed, with no further effects, but any Spirit Gems or other consumable materials used in the Ritual are still consumed.
 Last, and most feared, is a Backlash.
 This indicates that the Ritual not only Failed, but a severe negative effect has occurred, up to and including Death of the Caster or Participants, and just as a Failure, any Spirit Gems or materials are still consumed.